St John's College, Cardiff

-St John's College is an independent co-educational day school in the village of Old St Mellons in Cardiff, Wales.
+St John's College is a private co-educational day school in the village of Old St Mellons in Cardiff, Wales.
 It is the choir school of Wales' national Catholic cathedral, Cardiff Metropolitan Cathedral.

 History of St John's College

 De La Salle Prep School

 The De La Salle School for Boys, established in the 1930s, was originally based at 9 Richmond Crescent, Cardiff at a site formerly occupied by St Peter's Catholic Young Men's Society.
 The School was run by the Brothers of the Christian Schools and sought to provide an education within a strong Christian context.
 Later, the school moved to a site off Greenway Road near Trowbridge in north-east Cardiff.

 In the 1980s the De La Salle School faced imminent closure.
-A group of parents, some of whom had been pupils at the school, were determined to keep the school open and in 1987, decided to establish St John's College.

 St John's College

-The new school, still located at Greenway Road, opened its doors to both boys and girls up to the age of 16; A Levels were introduced in 1996.
-The founding Headmaster, Dr David Neville, put the academic and choral foundations at the very heart of the new college and St John's became the choir school to the Metropolitan Cathedral of St David, providing choristers for Sunday Mass and other weekday services.
+In 1987, Dr David Neville became the founding headteacher of the new school, still located at Greenway Road, opening its doors to both boys and girls up to the age of 16; A Levels were introduced in 1996.
+Neville (1987 until his death in 2016), emphasised academic and choral foundations and St John's became the choir school to the Metropolitan Cathedral of St David, providing choristers for Sunday Mass and other weekday services.
+The Inspectorate ESTYN praised the School for its exceptional ethos.

 As the school roll grew, it became apparent that St John's had outgrown the site at Greenway Road.
 In 1995 the college moved to its current site, Ty-to-maen, a mansion built in 1885–9 by the Cardiff architect E. Bruce Vaughan for Richard Allen of Spillers flour mills.
 It was later owned by Sir William Edgar Nicholls, the manager of Spillers, who gave the house and its estate to the Cardiff Royal Infirmary, when it became the William Nicholls Convalescent Home.

 The Cathedral Choir

-At the heart of St John's College is the Cathedral Choral Foundation.
-As the choir school to Cardiff Metropolitan Cathedral, St John's College provides the boy and girl choristers (ages 8–18) for weekly Sunday masses, also participating in an annual Christmas Concert at St David's Hall and numerous performance opportunities throughout the year.
+As the choir school to Cardiff Metropolitan Cathedral, St John's College provides the boy and girl choristers (ages 8–18) for weekly Sunday masses, and sings annual concerts at St David's Hall.